Congratulations on making the decision to buy a home

 Every property is different, and I will explain the merits of having conditions or not depending on the situation.

-These days in light of the recent mortgage changes, Finance conditions are becoming more popular again as it means that you have usually 3-5 days to have your Mortgage changed from Pre-Approved, to Approved and you are certain the Lender will give you the money.
-Not having a Finance condition means that you take the risk of the Lender saying they won’t give you the money or not all of it after you have signed the Agreement of Purchase and Sale.
+A Finance condition means that you have usually 3-5 days after an offer has been accepted, to have your Mortgage changed from Pre-Approved, to Approved and you are certain the Lender will give you the money.
+Not having a Finance condition means that you take the risk of the Lender saying they won’t give you the money, or not all of it after you have signed the Agreement of Purchase and Sale.
 This means that if you have signed an Agreement and agreed on a price, and your Lender decides not to give all of the money to you, you will then be liable for the difference yourself out of your own pocket.

 Home Inspection condition